Options aplenty gives Mora happy headache after Suwon success | Goal.com

 So to not only see all of them coming into the side but performing at the leve required of them at the highest level of Asian football is encouraging to say the least.
 Mora has always maintained his faith in the squad as a whole and this match goes a long way to prove him to be right.

 Admittedly Suwon may not be seen as the best team in South Korea but it is a common view that a Korean team at this point in time is always better than a Malaysian team.
-Well, that notion may no longer hold as this JDT side has proved that in their current maturity as a team, that the result against Vissel may just be a blip after all.
+Well, that notion may no longer hold as this JDT side has proved that in their current maturity as a team, that they are on par if not better than quite a fair sides from the K-League..

 Follow Goal Malaysia on Instagram